Tahoma School District

-Tahoma School District is a school district based in Maple Valley, Washington, United States.
-The district provides for citizens in southeast King County and operates 6 elementary schools, 2 middle schools, and the district's sole high school, Tahoma High School.
-Approximately 8,500 students are served by the district, which covers the entirety of Maple Valley, Ravensdale, and Hobart, portions of Renton, Covington, and Black Diamond, and a significant area of unincorporated King County.
+Tahoma School District No. 409 (TSD) is a public school district headquartered in Maple Valley, Washington.
+The district provides for citizens within southeast King County, and operates 6 elementary schools, 2 middle schools, and the district's singular high school, Tahoma High School.
+Approximately 9,300 students are served by the district (2023-2024), which covers the entirety of Maple Valley, Ravensdale, and Hobart, portions of Renton, Covington, and Black Diamond, and a significant area of unincorporated King County.
 The district is bordered by Enumclaw School District to the south, Snoqualmie Valley School District to the east, Issaquah School District to the north, Renton School District to the northwest, and Kent School District to the west.

 History

-The Tahoma School District was founded in 1926 when the Taylor, Hobart, and Maple Valley school districts agreed to merge.
-The school district's name is derived from the first two letters of each of the independent school districts that merged, thus TaHoMa; a nearby peak of Mount Rainier named Mt.
-Tahoma also influenced the name.
+The Tahoma School District was founded in 1927 when the Taylor, Hobart, and Maple Valley school districts agreed to merge.
+The school district's name is derived from the first two letters of each of the independent school districts that merged, thus Tahoma; additionally, the name was influenced by Mount Rainier which is also known as Tahoma.
 In 1927, the new district constructed a three-story junior-senior high school, TaHoMa High School, in Hobart.
 The building still stands today; it was renovated in 1977 to become just a junior high school, and in 2004 was renovated once more to become Tahoma Middle School.
 In 2017, it yet again was renovated and reopened as Tahoma Elementary School.

 As the district grew, another secondary school became necessary due to building constraints.
 A building for 8th and 9th grade students was constructed and opened to 350 students in 1961, near Petrovitsky in northern Maple Valley.
 It would remain a secondary school until 1977, when it became an elementary school.
 In the years following that, the school switched between being a secondary or primary school numerous times, due to new schools being built.
 Throughout the 2000s, it was a middle school, since Shadow Lake Elementary School was just across the street.
 In 2017, it again became an elementary school, as Cedar River Elementary School.

 In the late 1900s, numerous new schools were constructed.
 The modern-day Glacier Park Elementary School, Lake Wilderness Elementary School, Shadow Lake Elementary School, and Rock Creek Elementary School all were built then, and similar to Cedar River, shifted between grades frequently.